Last Updated on

-Mindfulness meditation is a focus on the present moment achieved through the directing of attention towards one’s immediate experience, thoughts, feelings, emotions and sensations.
+Mindfulness meditation is a focus on the present moment achieved through the directing of attention towards one’s immediate experiences, thoughts, feelings, emotions, and sensations.

 It involves paying attention to our thoughts and feelings with a sense of acceptance and non-judgment.
-In very simple terms, it implies that instead of focusing on what we should be feeling or experiencing we are present and aware of how we are really feeling.
-Not trying to change anything, just attuned to our experience in the moment.
+In very simple terms it implies that instead of focusing on what we should be feeling or experiencing, we are present and aware of how we are really feeling.
+It is not about trying to change anything, just tuning in to our experience at the moment.

-With its roots in Buddhist meditation, mindfulness meditation has made its way to mainstream culture, largely through the work of Jon Kabat-Zinn and his Mindfulness- Based Stress Reduction (MBSR) program.
+With its roots in Buddhist meditation, mindfulness meditation has made its way to a mainstream culture largely through the work of Jon Kabat-Zinn and his Mindfulness-Based Stress Reduction (MBSR) program.

 A large body of research has established mindfulness meditation as one of the most powerful and effective tools to promote psychological well-being.